K2-229b: Formation, composition, and conditions

 The discovery of the high mass and density of K2-229b was unexpected.
 "When we saw this planet that was Earth-sized, we thought it would have an Earth-like composition.
-But it turns out it's more like Mercury", astrophysicist Jessie Christiansen, who was not part of the team which discovered K2-229b, told Newsweek.
+But it turns out it's more like Mercury", said the astrophysicist Jessie Christiansen, who was not part of the team which discovered K2-229b.
 The unusual Mercury-like composition of K2-229b is believed to offer insight into how it and other high-density, Mercury-like planets could have formed.

 There are multiple hypotheses on how K2-229b became so dense, with one stating that much of the planet's atmosphere was eroded away by stellar radiation from its nearby, active star.
 Another hypothesis suggests that K2-229b was formed when two planets in the system collided, much like the theory on how the Moon was created from a collision between Earth and another planet.
 As of March 2018, all these theories are still in play, and there is not enough evidence to either prove or refute them.

 Researchers also noted K2-229b's position in its planetary system.
 "Interestingly K2-229b is also the innermost planet in a system of at least 3 planets, though all three orbit much closer to their star than Mercury.
 More discoveries like this will help us shed light on the formation of these unusual planets, as well as Mercury itself", commented Dr. David Armstrong, one of the members of the team from the University of Warwick's Astronomy and Astrophysics Group which discovered the planet.